sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/metrics/index.md

 Measure when specfific elements occur on the screen.
 To get this metric you need to annotate your HTML element with the attribute **elementtiming**.

 ### Cumulative Layout Shift
 Cumulative Layout Shift (CLS) measures the sum total of all individual layout shift scores for every unexpected layout shift that occurs during the entire lifespan of the page.
 This is a Chrome only metric.
-We report this in % (how many percentage of the layout moved).

 ### Time To DOM Content Flushed
 Internal Firefox metric activated by setting the preference  **dom.performance.time_to_dom_content_flushed.enabled** to true.